+Saputara is a hill station, situated in Sahyadris or the Western Ghats.
+Saputara being the only hill station in Gujarat has the same significance for the tourists as well as the local people.
+A breath of fresh air in monsoons can be the best option.
 Saputara is a very popular tourist destination in the Indian state of Gujarat.
-The hill station has got immense laurels amongst the international tourists also.
+Saputara tourism has got immense laurels amongst international tourists.
 It is located in the Dangs District in Sahyadris or the Western Ghats.
 Saputara lies on the National Highway 953 which is connected to Songadh.
-The native people of Saputara are called Dangis or Adivasis.
+The native people of Saputara is called Dangis or Adivasis.

 By Air.
-The closest domestic airport is Surat Airport which is just 156 kilometres away from Saputara.
-The airport is served with renowned airline services by Air India, Air India Express, Alliance Air, IndiGo and SpiceJet.
-Another closest airport is Mumbai International Airport which is just 225 kilometres away from Saputara.
-The airport is well-connected with other major cities of India as well as of the globe.
-The airport serves with several world-acclaimed airline services such as Jet Airways, Go Air, Indian Airlines, Air Arabia, Air Mauritius, Air France, Air Tanzania, etc.
+The closest domestic airport is Surat Airport which is situated about 156 kilometres away.
+The airport receives flights from several prominent air-carriers like Air India, Air India Express, Alliance Air, IndiGo and SpiceJet.
+Another closest airport is Mumbai International Airport aka Chhatrapati Shivaji International Airport (BOM) situated 225 kilometres away from Saputara.
+The airport is well-connected with other major cities of India and other international destinations.
+However, due to the close proximity of Surat Airport, it is advised to deboard there.

 You can plan your trip and create your own route to the city with Adotrip’s technically driven circuit planner.
 Click here